 Also put on by Scoremore Shows, Neon Desert brings class acts to the west side of Texas, taking place in downtown El Paso for two days each year.
 The festival strives to provide a creative outlet “for El Pasoans by El Pasoans,” by placing local acts on the bill alongside top national and international electronic, hip-hop, and indie rock acts.
 They also strive to keep tickets affordable for their younger demographic, starting at $100 for the entire weekend and $250 for VIP.

 Art Outside is one of the most beloved Texas festivals, but it suffered a series of unfortunate events due to inclement weather that sabotaged the 2015 festival and temporarily ended its run.
-Good news: it’s coming back better than ever in 2017!
-Art Outside will have a presence at this year’s Euphoria Music Festival at the Art Outside Village, as well as its own stand-alone AO Campout event on September 8–10, 2017, at Apache Pass.
+Luckily, it’s been back and going strong since 2017.
 This festival focuses on fully immersive art experiences, and the rest of the festival is built around the art, encouraging a vibe of exploration and imagination.

-Hear ye, hear ye: Insomniac has brought a new festival to Texas that will have its inaugural date this May.
 While it’s a bit early to name it one of the best festivals in Texas, Insomniac is no stranger to throwing events that are unparalleled in terms of production and talent.
-Middlelands will take place in Todd Mission, Texas on the grounds of a standing Renaissance Faire, and this theme is carried throughout the entire experience, complete with Renaissance-themed stages, rides, art, and wandering performers.
+Middlelands takes place in Todd Mission, Texas on the grounds of a standing Renaissance Faire, and this theme is carried throughout the entire experience, complete with Renaissance-themed stages, rides, art, and wandering performers.